 OilAlert Lite is simple to install

-The OilAlert Lite oil quality sensor is integrated into the oil flow that feeds existing pressure sensors and filters.
+The OilAlert Lite oil condition sensor is integrated into the oil flow that feeds existing pressure sensors and filters.
 There is no effect on oil flow or pressure in the current system.
 No modifications are needed to the engine block itself.

-OilAlert oil quality sensors do not require any modifications to the engine block
+OilAlert oil quality sensors do not require any modifications to the engine block.

 The importance of lubricant testing

 Poor engine lubrication is commonly cited as contributing to 75% of system failures.
 Few businesses can afford expensive engine rebuilds, the loss of productivity they cause and the damage to their reputation that follows.
 OilAlert sensors are a simple and cost-effective way to protect your profitability, productivity and reputation.

 IPU’s OilAlert sensors can prevent costly breakdowns on essential equipment.

 OilAlert is more than an early-warning system; it reduces costs too.
 Most organisations operate a dual service schedule with engine oil being changed both during and between major services.

 Many of these oil changes are unnecessary.
 They are timed according to the theoretical life of the oil, not its actual condition.
 Oil is often discarded and machines taken out of service while the oil is still delivering adequate engine lubrication.
 OilAlert sensors give you the data and the confidence to change oil when it needs changing, reducing oil and filter costs and extending service intervals.